For Urgent Spiritual Care:

 Please call 206.755.2076 and our on-call chaplain will respond as quickly as they are able.

 Clergy are available for individual pastoral appointments, and when desired, administration of sacraments including anointing and confession.
-Please call either of us at the office to schedule (206.323.0300).
+Please call the cathedral office to schedule an appointment: 206.323.0300.

-An Al-Anon group and an AA group also meet at Saint Mark’s weekly.
+An Al-Anon group and an AA group meet at Saint Mark’s weekly.

 The Al-Anon Family Groups are a fellowship of relatives and friends of alcoholics who share their experience, strength, and hope, in order to solve their common problems.
 We believe alcoholism is a family illness, and that changed attitudes can aid recovery.
 Al-Anon is not allied with any sect, denomination, political entity, organization, or institution.
 There are no dues for membership.
 Al-Anon is self-supporting through its own voluntary contributions